maximelaboisson/october-buybutton-plugin/README.md

-# Snipcart Product Plugin Example
+# Snipcart Integration In October CMS

-An example of a snipcart product plugin
+A plugin example integrating Snipcart's products and buy buttons to October CMS